How to Prevent Furniture Accidents in the Home

 • Do not place unstable furniture near where children play.

-Research conducted in a number of countries has shown that injuries to children caused by falling televisions have become more frequent7-9 and are likely to become even more common in the future as TVs increase in size and become more affordable.
+Research conducted in several countries has shown that injuries to children caused by falling televisions have become more frequent7-9 and are likely to become even more common in the future as TVs increase in size and become more affordable.
 Chests of drawers, dressing tables and other furniture not designed to support TVs were commonly involved in the TV-toppling incident.8,10 The most severe injuries occur in children five years or younger.11 Most often affected are the toddlers learning to walk and exploring their surrounding environments.10

 Chests of drawers and dressing tables become especially unstable when the drawers are opened and can tip over.12